Lumavate-Team/documentation/docs/6-CLI.rst

      * - ``-p, --profile "STRING"``
        - The profile associated with the studio or command center you wish to edit.
      * - ``--name “STRING”``
-       - What the tool container will be called in the command center and studio.
+       - What component-set container will be called in the command center and studio.
      * - ``--url-ref “LOWERCASE STRING”``
        - What the tool will be referenced by in URLs.
 For example: https://urltoexperience.com/url-ref.
      * - ``-path, --icon-file “FILE PATH”``
        - The absolute path where the icon  SVG file is located.
 For example: C:/Users/User/Desktop/Folder/icon.SVG.
      * - ``-f, --format “{JSON VALUE}, {JSON VALUE}”``
        - Returns a table with the requested JSON values.
-For example: ``--format "{id}, {url-ref}"``
+For example: ``--format "{id}, {urlRef}"``
      * - ``--json``
        - Returns the raw JSON payload.
      * - ``--table``